Preparing your stay in France

 • The information on your visa

 • A payment card to pay the tourist tax online.
-(If you do not have a payment card when you arrive, you can either wait to open a bank account in France or buy an electronic stamp at a tobacconist's and pay it in cash).
+(If you don't have a payment card when you arrive, you can either wait to open a bank account in France or buy an electronic stamp at a tobacconist's, on a dedicated terminal, and pay it in cash).

 Special case for Algerian students:

-Algerian students do not come under the authority of the Direction générale des étrangers en France (DGEF) and therefore do not have to follow the same procedure.
-Within two months of arrival, they must submit an application via this page of the Préfecture du Rhône.en@ec-lyon.fr
+Algerian students are not under the authority of the Direction générale des étrangers en France (DGEF) and will therefore not have the same procedure to follow.
+Within two months of arrival, they will need to submit a file via this page of the Rhône Prefecture.

-It is necessary to register on the Assurance Maladie website in order to benefit fromcoverage of your healthcare costs for the duration of your studies.
+On your arrival, it is necessary to register on the Assurance Maladie website in order to benefit from thecoverage of your healthcare costs for the duration of your studies.

 This registration, which is free and compulsory, enables you toreceive reimbursement for part of your healthcare costs(on average 60% ).
 For optimum coverage of your healthcare expenses, it is possible to subscribe to a complementary health insurance or a mutuelle.